alexttx/emacs-demo/README.md

 I initially created this emacs demo as a way to experiment with various emacs packages without having to modify my own emacs configuration.
 Along the way I discovered some new (to me) features that I also wanted to experiment with.
+It turns out the configuration files here can also be used as template for your own configuration files.

-So this demo now serves two purposes:
+So this demo now serves three purposes:
-- provides a way to experiment with emacs packages in a sandbox environment
+- it provides a way to experiment with emacs packages in a sandbox environment
-- provides examples of nifty things that can be done during emacs initialization
+- it provides examples of nifty things that can be done during emacs initialization

-And now a third purpose:
 - it can be used as a template for your `~/.emacs.d` initialization

 These three topics are discussed in more detail below.

+The code in this repo's [emacs.d](./emacs.d/) is based [Kaushal Modi's example emacs config files](https://github.com/kaushalmodi/.emacs.d/).

 ## Important Notes